 Start with the Basic Strategy Chart

 Obvious, maybe – but essential: If you want to learn strategy, you’ll need to begin with a basic blackjack strategy chart for multi-deck games.
 This should cover most online blackjack tables and most scenarios, helping you make statistically sound decisions for every hand.
+Many players also keep a blackjack strategy card at the table as a quick reference.

 Keep it printed or open in another tab while you play.